Matthew Félix has traveled to more than 50 countries and done many short- and long-term stints abroad.

 Legendary travel editor and writer Don George (BBC, National Geographic, Lonely Planet) chose Matthew for an invitation-only workshop with Outside magazine founder and writer (Pass the Butterworms) Tim Cahill.
 Former San Francisco Chronicle book reviewer and author (Dead Love) Linda Watanabe-McFerrin invited Matthew to workshop his upcoming humorous travel story collection, as a result of which it is near completion.

-Matthew hosts his own live weekly radio program, Matthew Félix on Air, on fccfreeradio.com.
+Matthew hosts his own live weekly radio program and podcast, Matthew Félix On Air, on fccfreeradio.com.
+Matthew's guests have included Bob Holmes, one of the world's most accomplished photographers; three-time Antarctica explorer Sivani Babu; and, New York Times bestselling novelist Jasmin Darznik (The Good Daughter).
 FCCFree Radio programs produce more that 1,000,000 page views per month and generate 200,000+ listeners of live hosted content.